Netflix/vmaf/README.md

 VMAF - Video Multi-Method Assessment Fusion
 ===================

-VMAF is a software package developed by Netflix Inc. containing tools for perceptual video quality assessment.
+VMAF is a perceptual video quality assessment algorithm developed by Netflix Inc. VMAF Development Kit (VDK) is a software package that contains the VMAF algorithm implementation, as well as a set of tools that allows a user to train and test a custom VMAF model.

 ##Prerequisite

-The VMAF package has its core feature extraction library written in C, and the rest glue code written in Python.
+The VDK package has its core feature extraction library written in C, and the rest glue code written in Python.
 It also incorporates an external C++ library [libsvm](https://www.csie.ntu.edu.tw/~cjlin/libsvm/).
 To build the C/C++ code, it requires *cc* and *g++*.
 To run scripts and tests, it requires Python2 (>= 2.7) installed.

 It also requires a number of Python packages: